payral/NBASocialMediaPerformance/README.md

 # NBASocialMediaPerformance
 Using machine learning to predict NBA player's season performance based on their social media metrics

+I worked on this project in May, 2020.

 ## File Descriptions

 **nba_pie.csv**: Data file of each player and the team they are on